Start Here: What Kind of Collection Do You Have?

 The right option depends less on the number of books and more on what kind of books they are.

-A collection made up primarily of fiction, popular paperbacks, romance novels, or mass-market titles has limited resale value and is best handled through a thrift store, library book sale, or junk removal service.
-There is nothing wrong with that — it is the honest answer, and it saves you time.
+A collection made up primarily of fiction, popular paperbacks, romance novels, or mass-market titles has limited resale value and is best handled through a thrift store, library bookstore, or junk removal service.
+There is nothing wrong with that.
+It is the honest answer, and it saves you time.

-A collection made up primarily of quality non-fiction — academic textbooks, theological and biblical studies, history, biography, professional reference, law, medicine, or science — is a different situation.
+A collection made up primarily of quality non-fiction, such as academic textbooks, theological and biblical studies, history, biography, professional reference, law, medicine, or science, is a different situation.
 These books often have meaningful resale value and deserve a more careful evaluation before they go to a donation bin.

 Most large personal libraries contain a mix of both.
 The presence of some fiction or popular titles does not disqualify a collection from a more careful review.